-Music majors must complete an individual sixty-minute senior recital, and in preparation, are encouraged to also complete a thirty-minute junior recital.
+Music majors in the performance track must complete an individual sixty-minute senior recital, and in preparation, are encouraged to also complete a thirty-minute junior recital.
 Music minors must complete a thirty-minute senior recital.
 A student may be advised to take additional applied hours during recital preparation.
+Music majors in the worship track must complete a sixty-minute musical worship event.